 IGF remote hubs have been organized among IGF participants and any group of interested people who share a more immediate community or geographical proximity.
 This should inspire interest among the local community at large, as well as the local press; the increased visibility will raise awareness and strengthen the regional connections.

 As you know one of the mandates of the IGF is to facilitate discourse between bodies dealing with different cross-cutting international public policies regarding the Internet.
 Online gambling is an area which has become a hot topic as more and more online gambling affiliate related websites have sprung up on the WWW.
 Some countries band online gambling.
 Until recently the US made it very difficult for its peoples to be able to gamble online.
 In fact the US government passed in 2006 the UIGEA laws that limited options for US online casino players.
 Jump ahead 8 years and now finding an online casino on which to play is no longer as challenging for players based in the USA as it used to be.
 A Google search for online slots US results in dozens of sites affiliated with numerous online casinos offering not only slots, but all the favorite casino games found at land based casinos as well as games specifically design for internet players.
+And some site specialize even further providing listings of websites focused on particular games and aimed a a specific audience.
+For example, one affiliate specializes in listing the best bonuses for US slots players.
 There are many issues that still need to be ironed out regarding online gambling.
 Certain banks and credit card companies still refuse to allow monies to be used for online gambling purposes.
 There is still not an even world-wide field when it comes to this particular marketplace.
 One wonders if the IGF will be of any help sorting out all the issues surrounding this market place.

 Each local group is free to organize their meetings in any way they choose.
 A suitable location (room, hall, auditorium) should be selected, but feel free to coordinate with any appropriate existing class or organization.
 A broadband Internet connection and videoconferencing technology should be available, ideally on a server.
 A moderator will be responsible for planning and leading the discussion; the moderator or anyone else may also choose to post invitations (via electronic media or otherwise) to anyone in the local community who may be interested in the issues of Information Society and Internet Governance.